CommitToTheBit/committothebit.github.io/_posts/2026-04-28-lto-neq-pgo.md

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-full-lto.png)
 *<strong>Full LTO</strong> resolves symbols twice, once as it links sources into a monolithic unit of LLVM bitcode, then again after libLTO has optimised and lowered it to machine code.*

-By compiling our sources as,
+Targeting Linux with `lld-link`, we'll build our sources as

 ```bash
 clang foobar.cpp -c -O2 -flto
 clang main.cpp -c -O2 -flto
 clang foobar.o main.o -flto -Wl,-plugin-opt=save-temps -Wl,-plugin-opt=-print-changed -o main 2> main.passes.ll
 ```
-we receive a snapshot of the `main.bc` IR at every steps of the full LTO process.
+This returns a snapshot of the `main.bc` IR at every steps of the full LTO process.
 The first of these, `main.preopt.bc` shows us the IR for the two files when they've just been merged.
 Disassembling with `llvm-dis main.preopt.bc -o main.preopt.ll` confirms `bar` is stripped, but little else.

 ```llvm
 @i = internal global i1 false,